nest/nest-simulator/doc/topology/Topology_UserManual.rst

-The `'topology'` entry is read-only.
+The `topology` entry is read-only.

 -  The NEST kernel sees the elements of the layer in the same way as the elements of any subnet.
 You will notice this when printing a network